iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 ------------------------------

-In the following examples, we will build two typical spectral-based models (`GCN <https://arxiv.org/pdf/1609.02907>`_ and `HGNN <https://arxiv.org/pdf/1809.09401>`_ ) on simple graph and simple hypergraph, respectively.
+In the following examples, we will build two typical spectral-based models (`GCN <https://arxiv.org/pdf/1609.02907>`_ and `HGNN <https://arxiv.org/pdf/1809.09401>`_ ) on graph and hypergraph, respectively.

 **Building GCN Model**

 The GCN model first computes the Laplacian matrix with expanded adjacency matrix, then performs feature smoothing on vertices for each GCN convolution layer.
-For a given :py:class:`simple graph structure <dhg.Graph>`, the GCN's Laplacian matrix has been pre-computed and stored in :py:attr:`L_GCN <dhg.Graph.L_GCN>` attribute, which can be formed as:
+For a given :py:class:`graph structure <dhg.Graph>`, the GCN's Laplacian matrix has been pre-computed and stored in :py:attr:`L_GCN <dhg.Graph.L_GCN>` attribute, which can be formed as:

 .. math::

     \mathcal{L}_{GCN} = \mathbf{\hat{D}}_v^{-\frac{1}{2}} \mathbf{\hat{A}} \mathbf{\hat{D}}_v^{-\frac{1}{2}},

 where :math:`\mathbf{\hat{A}} = \mathbf{A} + \mathbf{I}` and :math:`\mathbf{\hat{D}}_{ii} = \sum_j \mathbf{\hat{A}}_{ij}`,
-and :math:`\mathbf{A}` is the adjacency matrix of the simple graph.
+and :math:`\mathbf{A}` is the adjacency matrix of the graph.
 Then, the convolution layer of GCN can be formulated as:

 .. math::
     \mathbf{X}^{\prime} = \sigma \left( \mathbf{\hat{D}}^{-\frac{1}{2}} \mathbf{\hat{A}}